Piano: Construction and components

-The numerous parts of a piano action are generally made from hardwood, such as maple, beech, and hornbeam; however, since World War II, makers have also incorporated plastics.
-Early plastics used in some pianos in the late 1940s and 1950s, proved disastrous when they lost strength after a few decades of use.
-Beginning in 1961, the New York branch of the Steinway firm incorporated Teflon, a synthetic material developed by DuPont, for some parts of its Permafree grand action in place of cloth bushings, but abandoned the experiment in 1982 due to excessive friction and a "clicking" that developed over time; Teflon is "humidity stable" whereas the wood adjacent to the Teflon swells and shrinks with humidity changes, causing problems.
-More recently, the Kawai firm built pianos with action parts made of more modern materials such as carbon fiber reinforced plastic, and the piano parts manufacturer Wessell, Nickel and Gross has launched a new line of carefully engineered composite parts.
+The numerous parts of a piano action are generally made from hardwood, such as maple, beech, or hornbeam.
+Since World War II, makers have also incorporated plastics.
+Early plastics used in some pianos in the late 1940s and 1950s, proved problematic when they lost strength after a few decades of use.
+Beginning in 1961, the New York branch of the Steinway firm incorporated Teflon, a synthetic material developed by DuPont, for some parts of its Permafree grand action in place of cloth bushings.

+They abandoned the experiment in 1982 due to excessive friction and a "clicking" that developed over time.
+Teflon is "humidity stable" whereas the wood adjacent to the Teflon swells and shrinks with humidity changes, causing problems.
+More recently, the Kawai firm built pianos with action parts made of carbon fiber reinforced plastic.
+The piano parts manufacturer Wessell, Nickel and Gross has launched a new line of carefully engineered composite parts.
 Thus far these parts have performed reasonably, but it will take decades to know if they equal the longevity of wood.

-In all but the lowest quality pianos the soundboard is made of solid spruce (that is, spruce boards glued together along the side grain).
+In all but the lowest quality pianos, the soundboard is made of spruce boards glued together along the side grain.
 Spruce's high ratio of strength to weight minimizes acoustic impedance while offering strength sufficient to withstand the downward force of the strings.
 The best piano makers use quarter-sawn, defect-free spruce of close annular grain, carefully seasoning it over a long period before fabricating the soundboards.
-This is the identical material that is used in quality acoustic guitar soundboards.
-Cheap pianos often have plywood soundboards.
+This is the same material that is used in quality acoustic guitar soundboards.
+Low-cost pianos often have plywood soundboards.

 The design of the piano hammers requires having the hammer felt be soft enough so that it will not create loud, very high harmonics that a hard hammer will cause.
 The hammer must be lightweight enough to move swiftly when a key is pressed; yet at the same time, it must be strong enough so that it can hit strings hard when the player strikes the keys forcefully for fortissimo playing or sforzando accents.